xeolabs/scenejs/README.markdown

 A cube geometry complete with positions, normals, UVs and a texture.
 * **[Vertex Colouring](http://xeolabs.github.com/scenejs/examples/ex/geometry/geometry-vertex-colors.html)** - [[source]](examples/ex/geometry/geometry-vertex-colors.html) -
 Another cube geometry, but this time with vertex colors.

-### Texture

-* **[Bump Mapping](http://xeolabs.github.com/scenejs/examples/ex/texture/texture-bump-map.html)** - [[source]](examples/ex/texture/texture-bump-mapp.html)
-* **[Video Texture](http://xeolabs.github.com/scenejs/examples/ex/texture/texture-video.html)** - [[source]](examples/ex/texture/texture-video.html)
-* **[Multitexturing](http://xeolabs.github.com/scenejs/examples/ex/texture/texture-layers.html)** - [[source]](examples/ex/texture/texture-layers.html)
-* **[Texture Animation](http://xeolabs.github.com/scenejs/examples/ex/texture/texture-animation.html)** - [[source]](examples/ex/texture/texture-animation.html)

-### Supported Scene Optimisation Techniques

-* **[Texture Atlas](http://xeolabs.github.com/scenejs/examples/ex/optimization/texture-atlas.html)** - [[source]](examples/ex/optimization/texture-atlas.html)
- A texture atlas is a large image that contains many sub-images, each of which is used as a texture for a different geometry, or different parts of the same geometry.
-The sub-textures are applied by mapping the geometries' texture coordinates to different regions of the atlas.
-So long as each of the geometry nodes inherit the same configuration of parent node states, and can therefore share the same shader, SceneJS will bind the texture once for all the geometries as they are rendered.
-Another important benefit of texture atlases is that they reduce the number of HTTP requests for texture images.

 * **[Vertex Sharing](http://xeolabs.github.com/scenejs/examples/ex/optimization/geometry-vertex-sharing.html)** - [[source]](examples/ex/optimization/geometry-vertex-sharing.html)
  Vertex sharing is a technique in which a parent geometry node defines vertices (consisting of position, normal and UV arrays) that are inherited by child geometry nodes, which supply their own index arrays pointing into different portions of the